A Deep Dive into Compile-Time Fibonacci Calculation

 std::cout << fibonacci(10) << std::endl; // After compilation, this becomes `std::cout << 55 << std::endl;`

-// You can even use it to define array sizes
+// It can also be used to define array sizes.

 int arr[fibonacci(6)] = {}; // Defines an array of size 8